JakobFrh/DS-ML_Final/READYOU.md

 ## **Step 1: Discovery** 🕵️‍♂️

-The first step involved exploring basic models like Linear Regression, Decision Tree, and Random Forest.
-These models showed overall poor accuracy but performed surprisingly well with extreme values such as A1 or C2.
+The first step involved exploring basic models that were the most accurate to use for our application.
+Therefore, we considered Logistic Regression, K-Nearest Neighbors, Decision Tree and Random Forest.
+These models showed overall poor accuracy (meaning less than 50 percent) but performed surprisingly well with extreme values such as A1 or C2.
 We experimented further with:

 - **Stop words removal:** Decreased accuracy.
 - **Lemmatization, bi-gram, and tri-gram:** Adding bi-gram to the tokenizer was the best option.